valencik/mastersAPSC/documents/thesis/thesis.md

 There is a considerable amount of multivariate data in the NSR database.
 In order to gain insight from this data, only a section is initially considered.
-In this section, the authors will be analyzed to identify groups or clusters of authors who behave similarly.
+In this section, the authors will be analyzed to identify groups or clusters based on publication traits.

-An aggregation query is used to summarize our data in preparation for clustering.
-This query saves, for each author, their total number of coauthors, their total number of years publishing, and their total number of publications.
+Specifically we considered three parameters: the total length in years an author has published to date, their average number of coauthors across all their NSR entries, and their total publication count.

 To help evaluate this summarization of authors, three heat maps of this data are presented in figures @fig:nyne-log, @fig:nync-log, and @fig:nenc-log.
 Figure @fig:nyne-log shows an expected trend: Authors who publish over more years tend to have more publications overall.
 Each of these figures shows that there is a large number of authors who have published only a few times.
 Additionally, there are comparatively few authors who have published many times.